 - Are their approved alternates included in the BoM?
 Approved alternates, especially on commodity components, can help the project stay on target with pricing and availability when there are changes in the marketplace.

-Doing a BoM Scrub will provide the buyers with a clean BoM and ensure the materials are exactly as intended for the PCB assembly.
+Doing a BoM Scrub will provide the buyers with a clean BoM to use and will make sure the materials are exactly as intended for the PCB assembly.